a-s-o/huge/README.md

     * Process monitoring with `forever-monitor`
     * Load balanced instances using built-in `cluster` module
     * Log consolidation using `bunyan`
+* Focus on low memory usage in production

 ## Roadmap to 1.0